angelim/mongoid-included/README.md

 Mongoid::Included
 ====================

 Helper module to embed documents using the parent's namespace while preserving url helpers consistence.
+This is useful to organize your project if you heavily rely on embedded documents.
+This gem concerns the issue 237 of rails repository: https://github.com/rails/rails/issues/1429
 Works with [Mongoid 2.0](https://github.com/mongoid/mongoid) and ActiveModel 3.1.0.beta1.

 Installation